function1st/retailbrandassistant-public/README.md

-# Retail Brand Agent
+# Retail Brand Assistant

-This project is a configurable Retail Brand Agent built using Microsoft Semantic Kernel, Open AI, and Microsoft Bing CustomSearch.
-It allows brands to rapidly test and deploy a fully functioning AI Assistant for Customers that uses real-time page information to answer questions with very high accuracy and consistency.
+This project is a configurable Retail Brand Assistant built using **Microsoft Semantic Kernel** for AI Orchestration, Open AI gpt-4o Large Language Model, and **Microsoft Bing CustomSearch** for brand-specific search results.
+Using Retail Brand Assistant allows brands to rapidly test and deploy a fully functioning AI Assistant for Customers that uses real-time page information to answer questions with very high accuracy and consistency.

 | When retail brand experiences fail like this... | Retail Brand Assistant succeeds... |
 |:----------------------------------------------------------------------------:|:---------------------------------:|